mukobi/MLAB-Transformers-From-Scratch/README.md

     - [ ] Description of what this is
     - [ ] Prerequisites
     - [ ] Further exploration
+    - [ ] Testing
+    - [ ] Start implementing with link to each sub-readme
 - [ ] Include config or hyperparams or code to load weights
 - [ ] Change TODO into a changelist to describe differences from upstream
 - [ ] Do BERT
+- [ ] Remove commented requirements now that requirements are verified
+- [ ] Write BERT readme
 - [ ] Clean up GPT-2 folder (might not need to do much)
 - [ ] Run testing code for GPT-2
-- [ ] Refactor testing code into pytest or unittest
+- [ ] Refactor testing code into unittest
 - [ ] Create starter file for you with empty stubs
 - [ ] Make testing code call starter code and compare to HF GPT-2 and maybe MLAB solution
 - [ ] Write GPT-2 readme (can say similar to the BERT folder or use similar content as that)